Copyright 1994 - 2018 Bill's Bible Basics

 One thing we all need to recognize is that deciding how we personally want to be treated during such a difficult time in our lives is one thing; but how we wish for another loved one to be treated is quite another.
 Why?
 Because it involves making a moral decision regarding the life of another human being, and it isn't quite as easy as deciding for ourselves.

-If there is one consolation in all of this, it is that if we have trusted in Christ, and if we have faithfully dedicated our lives to His service, then one of these days, it will be sudden death, sudden glory; for as the Apostle Paul wrote, to be absent from the body is to be present with the Lord.
+If there is one consolation in all of this, it is that if we have trusted in Christ, and if we have faithfully dedicated our lives to His service, then one of these days, it will be sudden death, sudden glory.
+For as the Apostle Paul wrote, to be absent from the body is to be present with the Lord.
 Personally, I can't wait to peel off this old, tired body of the flesh.
-I earnestly await for our Redemption, when we'll at last receive the "purchased possession", as the Apostle Paul tells us in this verse:
+I earnestly await for my Redemption, when I will at last receive the "purchased possession", as the Apostle Paul informs us in this verse:

 "Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory."